 - Energy intensive

-To read more on home sized freeze dryers and see a lot of photos from a GardensAll contributor and community member, you may also enjoy this article.4)
+You can read more on home sized freeze dryers here, along with a lot of photos from a GardensAll community members.

 Cheapest Food Dehydrator is the Sun

 When I’ve needed some rosemary and lavender for a health remedy quickly, I’ve dried herbs just using our oven at the lowest setting of 150 ℉.
 However, most foods are best dried below the lowest oven temperatures, to retain the most nutrients.